MrV03/CodeAlpha_Projects/README.md

     Folder: Sniffer

 Mobile App Development
-1. Fitness Tracker App
+1. Fitness_App

 Developed a fitness tracking app that allows users to record and track their workouts, set fitness goals, and view their progress over time.
 Includes features for recording different types of exercises and workouts.

     Technologies: HTML, CSS, JavaScript
     Folder: Fitness_Tracker_App

-2. Random Quote Generator
+2. Quote_Generator

 Created an app that generates random quotes.
 Users can click a button to get a new quote, and features like sharing the quote on social media are included.

     Technologies: HTML, CSS, JavaScript
     Folder: Random_Quote_Generator

-3. Flashcard Quiz App
+3. Flashcard

 Created a flashcard quiz app for studying.
 Users can add flashcards with questions and answers, then quiz themselves on the material.
 Track and display quiz scores.